 Joe is the President of Diamond D Farm and Ranch Inc, a farming operation that specializes in crop production and harvesting.
 He currently operates on family property owned by the Dawson family and the Boyd family.
 Joe was born and raised on the farm and graduated from Joseph High School.
 He received a B.A from Gonzaga University before returning home.

 Mike Hayward is Chairman of the Wallowa County Board of Commissioners, a position he has held for 12 of the 16 years he has served on the County Commission.
 Prior to taking public office, Mike served as the Executive Director of the Wallowa County Chamber of Commerce, owned and managed the Eagle Cap Chalets at Wallowa Lake, and was Acting Manager for Les Schwab Tire Center in Enterprise.
 Mike is originally from Pullman, WA and received a forestry degree from Washington State University.
-Despite the significant reductions in forest revenue, Wallowa County remains dependent on natural resources for a significant portion of our economy.
-Wallowa Resources work in natural resources to address this priority need is what drew Mike to Wallowa Resources.
+Despite significant reductions in forest revenue, the Wallowa County econmy remains dependent on natural resources.
+Wallowa Resources attracted Mike because it addresses the challenges of a resource-based economy.

 Mike’s wife Beverly works for the Wallowa Health Care District.
 They have two kids, one of whom lives and works in the county.

 Born and raised in Wallowa County, Doug grew up hunting and fishing the valleys and mountains and working at the Bates Mill.
 He left to study dentistry at Oregon State University but switched to Construction Management.
 He used these skills in the logging, construction, livestock production industries before settling down and ranching along the Chesnimnus.
 He was a founding member of Wallowa Resources, and catalyzed our watershed restoration program with the innovative Wallowa River Restoration project.